Glowing Beach in Goa: When & Where to See Bioluminescence in 2026

 Night Markets & Christmas Events

-If you’re planning New Year’s in Goa, don’t miss festive markets, live music, and Christmas pop-ups.
+If you’re planning Valentine’s Day in Goa, don’t miss festive markets, live music, and Christmas pop-ups.
 Great for travellers wanting coastal beauty and seasonal celebrations.

 Explore Fort Aguada & Vagator

-If heading north, Fort Aguada and Vagator viewpoints are classic places to visit in North Goa, especially stunning in December’s clear winter light.
+If heading north, Fort Aguada and Vagator viewpoints are classic places to visit in North Goa, especially stunning in the winter season of 2026.

 Beach-Hopping to Palolem & Butterfly Beach